Reserve Bank of India

 2.2.6 District Level Review Committee (DLRC) Meetings

 DLRC meetings are Chaired by the District Collector and attended by members of the District Consultative Committee (DCC).
-Besides above, public representatives i.e. Local MPs/MLAs/ Zilla Parishad Chiefs are also invited to these meetings.
-The DLRC meetings should be convened by the lead banks atleast once in a quarter.
-In DLRC meetings review of the programmes under Lead Bank Scheme is carried out by getting feedback to know the pace and quality of the implementation of various programmes in the district.
-Hence association of non-officials is considered useful.
-Lead banks are required to ensure the presence of public representatives in DLRC meetings as far as possible.
-Therefore, Lead banks should fix the date of DLRC meetings with due regard to the convenience of the representatives of the public i.e. MPs/MLAs etc. and invite and involve them in all functions conducted by the banks in the districts, such as opening of new branches, distribution of Kisan Credit Cards, SHG credit linkage programmes etc. Responses to queries from public representatives need to be accorded highest priority and attended to promptly.
-The follow up of DLRC’s decisions is required to be discussed in the DCC meetings.
+Public Representatives i.e. Local MPs/MLAs/ Zilla Parishad Chiefs are also invited to these meetings.
+The DLRC meetings should be convened by the Lead Banks at least once in a quarter.
+The DLRC is a forum to review the pace and quality of the implementation of various programmes under the Lead Bank Scheme in the district.
+Hence, association of non-officials is considered useful.
+Lead Banks are required to ensure the presence of public representatives in DLRC meetings as far as possible.
+Therefore, Lead Banks should fix the date of DLRC meetings with due regard to the convenience of the representatives of the public i.e. MPs/MLAs etc. and invite and involve them in all functions conducted by the banks in the districts, such as opening of new banking outlets, distribution of Kisan Credit Cards, SHG credit linkage programmes, etc. Responses to queries from public representatives need to be accorded highest priority and attended to promptly.
+The follow up of the DLRC’s decisions is required to be discussed in the DCC meetings.

 2.2.7 DCC/DLRC meetings- Annual Calendar of Meetings

-i) DCC and DLRC are the important coordinating fora among commercial banks, Government agencies and others at district level to review and find solutions to the problems hindering the developmental activities.
-Therefore, it is necessary that all the members participate and deliberate in the above meetings.
-On a review of the DCC/DLRC meetings, it was observed that late receipt/non-receipt of intimation of the date of meetings, clash of dates with other events, commonality of dates etc. hinder participation of members in these meetings, thus undermining the prime objective of conducting the above meetings.
+i) DCC and DLRC are the important fora facilitating coordination among commercial banks, Government agencies and others at the district level to review and find solutions to the problems hindering developmental activities.
+Therefore, it is necessary that all the members participate and deliberate in these meetings.
+On a review of the DCC/DLRC meetings, it was observed that late receipt/non-receipt of intimation of the date of meetings, clash of dates with other events, commonality of dates etc., hinder participation of members in these meetings, thus undermining the prime objective of conducting the above meetings.

-ii) Lead banks have, therefore, been advised to prepare annual schedule of DCC and DLRC meetings on Calendar year basis for all districts in consultation with the Chairperson of the meetings, lead district officer of RBI and Public Representatives in case of DLRC.
+ii) Lead Banks have, therefore, been advised to prepare an Annual Schedule of DCC and DLRC meetings on Calendar year basis for all districts in consultation with the Chairperson of the meetings, Lead District Officer of the RBI and Public Representatives in case of DLRC.
 This yearly Calendar should be prepared in the beginning of each year and circulated to all members as advance intimation for blocking future dates to attend the DCC and DLRC meetings and the meetings should be conducted as per the calendar.
-While preparing the Calendar, it should be seen that DCC and DLRC meetings are not held simultaneously.
+While preparing the Calendar, it should be ensured that DCC and DLRC meetings are not held simultaneously.